cs411-alawini/sp25-cs411-team080-yoyo/doc/Stage1_revisions.md

 ## Car Rating Dataset

 ### Source
-The dataset is obtained from Kaggle, provided by Juhi Bhojani: **Car Rating Dataset**.
+The dataset is obtained from Kaggle, provided by Juhi Bhojani: [Car Rating Dataset](https://www.kaggle.com/datasets/juhibhojani/car-rating).
 It contains customer reviews and ratings for different car models.

 ### Format
 - **CSV format**, structured for easy data analysis and visualization.